Links

 Marlowe

-Ros Barber is the author of the acclaimed blank verse novel The Marlowe Papers, which explores the Shakespearean afterlife of the poet.
-See her research output at her official Goldsmiths University profile.
+Ros Barber is the author of the widely acclaimed blank verse novel The Marlowe Papers, which explores the Shakespearean afterlife of the poet.
+Ros has undertaken serious academic research into matters allied to the Shakespeare Authorship Question.
+See her website.

-Robert U. Ayres - a distinguished professor of economics - has written a book supporting my research findings: On the Authorship Controversy: Evidence That Christopher Marlowe Wrote the Poems and Plays of William Shakespeare.
-Professor Ayres rather curiously added me as a co-author of the book, but I only became aware of it five years after its publication.
-Apparently, he was unable to track me down and believed I had died.
-I have not yet had the opportunity to read it, but I am sure it is good.
-Unfortunately, the book is prohibitively priced for the average reader.
+Robert U. Ayres - was a professor of economics.
+He wrote supporting my research findings: On the Authorship Controversy: Evidence That Christopher Marlowe Wrote the Poems and Plays of William Shakespeare.
+Unfortunately, Professor Ayres included me as a co-author of the book without the courtesy of informing me.
+I only became aware of it five years after its publication.
+I disavow any connection to it.

 The Marlowe-Shakespeare Connection A great resource for new research on the Marlovian theory, edited by Carlo DiNota and featuring outstanding contributors.
 Unfortunately, it is no longer active.